wessenstam/NHT-EMEA/nutanix101/nutanix101.rst

 #.
 Log in to the Windows VM, close Server Manager and shutdown the VM.

 #.
-Once powered-off edit the Windows VM properties (click the pencil icon) and eject the CD-ROM drives of their media and click **Save**.
+Once powered-off edit the Windows VM properties (click pencil icon / Update) and eject the CD-ROM drives (using the Eject icon) of their media and click **Save**.

 #.
 Following OS installation you can complete the **Nutanix Guest Tools (NGT)** installation by selecting the VM in Prism and clicking **Manage Guest Tools > Enable Nutanix Guest Tools > Mount Guest Tools**, and clicking **Submit**.